 Prior to meeting with your advisor, be sure to do the following to help maximize your appointment time:

-- Based on the information presented on your degree evaluation, you may find it helpful to begin developing a 4-Year Graduation Plan.
+- Based on the information presented on your degree evaluation, you may find it helpful to begin developing a four-year plan.
 Not only will this serve as a guide for what classes to take and when to take those over the next several years, but it will also help you in establishing short and long term goals related to your academic success.
 If you need additional assistance in developing your graduation plan, schedule an appointment with an advisor in the Students First Office.

 - Use the class schedule in UNCGenie to check course availability for the upcoming semester.
 Typically, the course schedule becomes available in mid-October and mid-March so that you can begin planning for the next term.